JavaScript is required

 Tools to support effective transition and differentiated learning

-The Department’s Transition to School Resource offers practical guidance and strategies to support positive transitions and provides useful information on transition planning including key activities, timelines and evaluation.
+The department’s Transition to school resource kit (PDF)(opens in a new window) offers practical guidance and strategies to support positive transitions and provides useful information on transition planning including key activities, timelines and evaluation.

 Once you’ve identified the children requiring differentiation, consider the options to best support them in your school’s local context.
 A child’s Transition Learning and Development Statement(opens in a new window) is an invaluable source of information and will assist you to plan for differentiated and continuity of learning.